 - Why should we hire you?

-When you invite a job seeker to conduct a one-way video interview, you may give them a set amount of time by which to submit their recording.
+When you invite a job seeker to conduct a one-way video interview, you should give them a set amount of time to submit their recording.

 When setting this deadline, empathize with candidates who may be nervous before giving the interview.
 They may need time to practice with multiple recordings before submitting the final video.

 Also consider that, if a candidate is currently employed, they may not immediately be available to create the recording.
-A day or two may be required to find the time they need for adequate interview preparation and execution.
+At least a day or two is adequate for interview preparation and execution.

 Expectation management is an important part of providing a good candidate experience.
 Job seekers may feel awkward in conducting a one-way video interview, so any details and instructions you provide are sure to be appreciated.